Brandy Hill, New South Wales: Ahalton and The Station Paddock (c1823-1870s)

 Modern-day Brandy Hill is located on the site of Ahalton Farm and Warren's Station Paddock.

 In correspondence dated 23 September 1823, James McClymont was informed that he would be granted 2000 acres in any part of the colony already surveyed as well as six convict servants who would be victualled from government stores.
 The land was granted in two portions – 1470 acres of land in the parish of Seaham and 530 acres in the parish of Butterwick.
 The property, totalling 2000 acres and covering much of present-day Brandy Hill, Wallalong, and the lowlands between, was known as "Ahalton Farm".

 The McClymont's time at Ahalton, however, was to be short-lived.
 On or about 26 July 1825, a "desperate gang" of eleven bushrangers "plundered" the McClymont farm house, and the young family left the district soon thereafter.
 Upon McClymont's early death in 1829, aged 30, "Ahlaton" was advertised to be let for a term of seven years.
 The Sydney Gazette and New South Wales Advertiser described the property as thus:

 Gone too, it seems, was the "desperate gang" that had driven McClymont and his family out of "Ahalton" only four years prior:

 In 1847, a Free Presbyterian Church was built at "Ahalton", close to present-day Ralston Road.
 Approval to sell the Ahalton Church was granted by the Synod in November 1868.

 Before the construction of the Maitland Junction to Dungog branch of the North Coast Line, a railway through Morpeth and Seaham was proposed.
 Although the line would have posed fewer engineering obstacles than the two alternatives, there were concerns that a bridge at Morpeth would hinder shipping and that a railway through Brandy Hill was superfluous on account of it servicing only "wallabies and bandicoots [living on] land [that is] unfit for the support of any other kind of population".

 Just north of Brandy Hill is the Brandy Hill quarry, which is named after the nearby hill that is approximately 180 m high.
 Travelling between the quarry and Raymond Terrace meant travelling a circuitous route through the Seaham township so Brandy Hill Drive was constructed to provide a shorter and more direct route.
 At moment many local residents are fighting the expansion of Brandy Hill due to destruction of koala breeding habitat.

 Subdivision and suburb

 In the 1980s the land around Brandy Hill Drive was subdivided and renamed "Brandy Hill", after the hill, which is more than 2 km from the northern extremity of the suburb and still in Seaham, and the quarry.
-Brandy Hill Drive continues to be used as an access route to the quarry, which is now operated by Hanson plc.
+Brandy Hill Drive continues to be used as an access route to the quarry, which is now operated by Hanson Australia.

 On 16 April 1993 the boundaries of Brandy Hill were gazetted and on 7 April 2000 the subdivision was formerly approved as a locality and became a suburb in its own right.
 The suburb is almost surrounded by Seaham.